 Usually, when you run a query, you receive results in a table format.
 Each statement appears in a separate tab in the Services tool window.
 For example, if you have two SELECT statements in the query, you will see two tabs in the tool window.

 The Services tool window includes a list of consoles that are grouped according to a connection session to a data source.

-By default, PhpStorm updates the same tab with results each time you run a query.
-You can change this behavior and create a tab each time you run a query.
+By default, PhpStorm updates the same tab with results each time you run a new query after the previous one.
+You can change this behavior and create a tab each time you run a new query.

 In the IDE settings Ctrl+Alt+S, go to.

 Select the Open results in new tab checkbox and click OK.

 You can define a tab title in the comment section before the query.
 In the Treat text as title after field, you can reserve a combination of symbols or characters after which any text will be treated as a tab title.
 By default, no combination is used, so any text after

 In the Treat text as title after field, define a combination for tab titles.